NamHoaiNguyen/Snake-Game-bbblack-lcd5110-/README.md

-#S nake Game using lcd5110 and beaglebone-black
+# Snake Game using lcd5110 and beaglebone-black

 # Installation